api3dao/signed-api/README.md

 4. `pnpm run publish:airnode-feed && pnpm run publish:signed-api` - To publish Airnode feed and Signed API package to NPM.
 5. `git push --follow-tags` - Push the tagged version commit upstream.
-6. `pnpm run create-docker-release` - To build the Docker images and tag them correctly.
+6. `pnpm run create-release:docker` - To build the Docker images and tag them correctly.
 The script uses the current package.json version so it expects the NPM release is done first.
 7. The command outputs the publish instructions to push the images.